Drougnov/dashobard-copy/instructions.md

 </div>
 ```

 4. Call the function in the script with the specific ids.
 You can toggle the visibility of the dropdown menu by modifying the 3rd argument.
-Use true to show the dropdown initially, and false to hide it initially.
+Use `true` to show the dropdown initially, and `false` to hide it initially.
 For example:

 `singleMenu("target_id1", "menu_id1", false);`

-Remember to include the 'single-menu-dropdown.js' script file in your HTML document.
+Remember to include the `single-menu-dropdown.js` script file in your HTML document.